Veo raises $25M for AI-based cameras that record and analyze football and other team sports – TechCrunch

 That NBA effort, needless to say, came at a huge financial cost, one that any lesser league would never be able to carry, and so that predicament has led to an interesting use case for Veo.

-Pre-pandemic, the Danish startup was quietly building its business around catering to the long tail of sporting organizations who — even in the best of times — would be hard pressed to find the funds to buy cameras and/or hire videographers to record games, not just an essential part of how people can enjoy a sporting event, but useful for helping with team development.
+Pre-pandemic, the Danish startup was quietly building its business around catering to the long tail of sporting organizations which — even in the best of times — would be hard-pressed to find the funds to buy cameras and/or hire videographers to record games, not just an essential part of how people can enjoy a sporting event, but useful for helping with team development.

-“There is a perception that football is already being recorded and broadcast, but in the UK (for example) it’s only the Premier League,” Teisbæk said.
+“There is a perception that football is already being recorded and broadcast, but in the U.K. (for example) it’s only the Premier League,” Teisbæk said.
 “If you go down one or two steps from that, nothing is being recorded.”
 Before Veo, to record a football game, he added, “you need a guy sitting on a scaffold, and time and money to then cut that down to highlights.
 It’s just too cumbersome.
 But video is the best tool there is to develop talent.
 Kids are visual learners.
-And it’s a great way to get recruited sending videos to colleges.”
+And it’s a great way to get recruited, sending videos to colleges.”

 Those use cases then expanded with the pandemic, he said.
-“Under cornavirus rules, parents cannot go out and watch their kids, and so video becomes a tool to follow those matches.”
+“Under coronavirus rules, parents cannot go out and watch their kids, and so video becomes a tool to follow those matches.”

 ‘We’re a Shopify, not an Amazon’